 The Comet Ping Pong Shooting Was Four Years Ago Today.
-We Had No Clue What Was About to Happen | Washingtonian (DC)
+We Had No Clue What Was About to Happen. | Washingtonian (DC)

 It was a Sunday afternoon, and as employees and customers fled, Welch searched the restaurant for an entryway to its basement, which the theory held was where the cabal kept its dungeon.
 (Comet has no basement.)
 He fired several shots into a door and spent 20 more fruitless minutes in the restaurant chasing confirmation of the conspiracy theory before he left, unarmed, and was arrested.
 Welch faced charges of interstate transportation of a firearm and ammunition and assault with a dangerous weapon.
 He pleaded guilty the following March and received a four-year sentence.
 Federal Bureau of Prisons records say he was released this past May.

 I edited Benjamin Freed and Jessica Sidman’s breaking-news story about the incident that weekend, which we updated through the evening as we got more news.
 I knew about the Comet Ping Pong conspiracy theory, but I was surprised when people on Twitter started accusing Washingtonian of publishing the story beforehand, as part of a further conspiracy, I suppose.
 We didn’t have a dedicated audience editor at the time, so I was among a number of employees who monitored our social channels.
-I reported many of the tweets, which I traced to to a post on Voat (a kind of alt-Reddit popular with the far right at the time) urging readers to harass us.
+I reported many of the tweets, which I traced to a post on Voat (a kind of alt-Reddit popular with the far right at the time) urging readers to harass us.
 Twitter—surprise!—found no harassment.

 This was, in retrospect, the moment I should have known we were in a new era.
 We were a little more than a month away from Sean Spicer lying about attendance of Trump’s inauguration and Kellyanne Conway’s idea of “alternative facts.”
 It’s quaint to read coverage from back then and watch news organizations struggle to describe what’s obviously BS in neutral terms.